Company Detail

 • Senior Residential Support Worker

-Our home in Kilmarnock is recruiting for a Senior Support Worker now!...
+Our home in West Kilbride is currently looking for a Senior Support Wo...
 Read More

-Our home in Kilmarnock is recruiting for a Senior Support Worker now!
-We are looking for enthusiastic, caring and passionate people to become an integral part of our support team.
+Our home in West Kilbride is currently looking for a Senior Support Worker to join our team!
+We are looking for enthusiastic, caring and passionate people to become an integral part of our support function.
 In this role, you will assist with the management of day-to-day operations within our services.
 Fundamental to your role will be the engagement in, and management of, each child’s plan and ensuring these plans are managed with the highest standards of care and professionalism.

 Our benefits include: Exclusive access to reward and discount schemeComprehensive inductionCommitment to your ongoing training and career progressionPension schemePaid for enhanced PVGWellbeing supportFlexible workingCycle to work scheme and more!